Sample Hyperliquid Policies

 ## Asset transfer rule from within Hyperliquid

-This rule is meant as a "catch-all" that can match any of the following actions on Hyperliquid:
+This important rule is meant as a "catch-all" that governs the following actions

 - Withdrawals from Hyperliquid to your wallet on Arbitrum